danghung1202/awesome-note/rxjs.md

     }

-**Subject and BehaviorSubject**
+## Subject and BehaviorSubject

-    //For Subject object, all values was sent before subscriber is not deliveried to that subscriber const subject = new Rx.Subject();
+For `Subject` object, all values was sent before subscriber is not deliveried to that subscriber

+    const subject = new Rx.Subject();
     subject.next(1);
     subject.subscribe(x => console.log('a',x));